apache/servicecomb-service-center/syncer/README.md

 ###### Parameter Description
 - dc-addr

-  Data center address, which is the service registry address.
+  Service center address, which is the service registry address.
 Cluster mode is supported, and multiple addresses are separated by commas.
   Example `--dc-addr http://10.0.0.10:30100,http://10.0.0.11:30100`

 - bind